How to Grow Big Strawberries (Organically)

 Strawberries, with their vibrant red hue and irresistible sweetness, are a favorite in many gardens.
 However, growing large, juicy strawberries organically requires understanding the right techniques and the differences between their types, mainly June-bearing and ever-bearing strawberries.
 Click here for more information about our strawberries for sale.

 Before diving into the cultivation process, it's important l to understand the types of strawberries, as this influences their care and harvesting.
-Strawberries are mainly categorized into two types: June-bearing and ever-bearing.
+Strawberries are mainly categorized into three types: June-bearing, ever-bearing, and day-neutral.

 June-bearing strawberries